UCSBarchlab/pyrtlnet/README.md

   resulting inference network is fully quantized, so all inference calculations are done with integers.

-* Three different quantized inference implementations operating at different levels of abstraction.
-All three implementations produce the same output in the same format and, in doing so, provide a useful framework to extend either from the top-down or the bottom-up.
+* Four different quantized inference implementations operating at different levels of abstraction.
+All four implementations produce the same output in the same format and, in doing so, provide a useful framework to extend either from the top-down or the bottom-up.